mw-ferretti/ts-resource-tastypie/README.md

 myObj.myAttr3 = 'bar'
 myObj.save()

-//At this moment we no longer work with generic objects.
+//At this moment we no work with generic objects.
 //Works with instances of your class that has been defined. myClassModel.resource.objects.create(data: any); //return Promise<myClassModel> myClassModel.resource.objects.update(id :number, data: any); //return Promise<myClassModel>